 Deferred deep linking to track post-install behavior

-156% increase in total installs by reallocating budget to top-performing campaigns
+A substantial increase in total installs after reallocating budget to top-performing campaigns

-43% reduction in cost per install by eliminating underperforming ads
+A meaningful reduction in cost per install after eliminating underperforming ads

-2.3x improvement in install-to-purchase rate by optimizing targeting based on data
+A clear improvement in install-to-purchase rate after optimizing targeting based on the new data

-Identified Instagram Stories as the highest-ROI channel, receiving 40% budget increase
+Instagram Stories emerged as the highest-ROI channel and received a budget increase as a result

 Privacy-First Attribution

-With increasing privacy regulations and platform restrictions, the industry is moving toward aggregated, anonymized attribution that doesn't rely on individual user tracking.
-Expect more use of SKAdNetwork-style models and differential privacy techniques.
+With increasing privacy regulation and platform restrictions, the industry keeps shifting toward aggregated, anonymized attribution rather than individual-level tracking.
+Expect continued reliance on SKAdNetwork-style models and differential privacy techniques.

 AI-Powered Predictive Analytics

-Machine learning models are becoming better at predicting user lifetime value based on early signals, enabling real-time campaign optimization even before post-install data is available.
+Machine learning models are getting better at predicting user lifetime value from early signals, enabling campaign optimization before full post-install data is even available.

 Cross-Device Journey Tracking

-Users increasingly discover apps on one device (desktop/tablet) and install on another (phone).
-Advanced attribution will better connect these cross-device journeys using privacy-safe methods.
+Users increasingly discover apps on one device (desktop or tablet) and install on another (phone).
+Attribution is slowly getting better at connecting these journeys using privacy-safe methods.

 Incrementality Testing

-Rather than just tracking attribution, sophisticated marketers are using holdout groups and geo-experiments to measure true incremental lift from campaigns, answering "would these users have installed anyway?"
+Rather than just tracking attribution, more marketers are using holdout groups and geo-experiments to measure true incremental lift, answering "would these users have installed anyway?"

 Conclusion